In this blog post, we take a look at the reasons why law enforcement should use cloud storage when it comes to storing video data

 Add in the security issues a department can face if the equipment isn’t up-to-date, and you can see why it is beneficial to store that data on a CJIS-compliant cloud-based solution.

-And if organizations like the FBI and CIA trust the security of cloud storage, you can, too.
+If organizations like the FBI and CIA trust the security of cloud storage, you can, too.

 Another key benefit to storing data on the cloud is the flexibility it provides in regard to data usage.

-Cloud storage vendors can offer multiple options for data storage plans that give departments both big and small the ability to tailor their cloud storage options to their specific data needs.
+These vendors can offer multiple options for data storage plans that give departments both big and small the ability to tailor their cloud storage options to their specific data needs.
 Going with cloud storage also provides the ability to easily adjust a data plan to fit storage needs that can shift over time.

 For example, a larger department could easily switch to a larger data plan for its cloud storage if it had an influx of new body-worn cameras in the field.
 If that same department was using self-hosted storage, it would be a much more expensive and time-consuming process of adding additional storage.